-Award Amount: $500 Funds may be applied toward education-related expenses including tuition, fees, books, etc. Deadline: July 31, 2025.
-Winner will be notified by email around August 30, 2025.
-Eligibility:
+Award Amount: $500 Funds may be applied toward education-related expenses including tuition, fees, books, etc.

-Applicant must be a NYS resident
+Applicant must be a current NYS resident

 Must have a minimum GPA of 2.5